vyahello/python-ood/README.md

 ```

 ## Behavioral
-Best practices of objects interaction.
+Behavioral patterns provide best practices of objects interaction.
 Methods and signatures are often used.

 ### Observer
-Establishes one yo many relationship between subject and multiple observers.
+Observer pattern establishes one to many relationship between subject and multiple observers.
 Singleton is related to observer design pattern.
 - Exercise:
-  - Subjects need to be monitored.
+  - Subjects need to be monitored
-  - Observers need to be notified.
+  - Observers need to be notified
 - Participants:
   - Subject: abstract class
     - Attach